4d/docs/website/translated_docs/es/Users/handling_users_groups.md

 The best way to ensure the security of your database and provide users with different levels of access is to use an access hierarchy scheme.
 Users can be assigned to appropriate groups and groups can be nested to create a hierarchy of access rights.
 Esta sección describe varios enfoques de este esquema.

 In this example, a user is assigned to one of three groups depending on their level of responsibility.
-Users assigned to the Accounting group are responsible for data entry.
+Los usuarios asignados al grupo Contabilidad son responsables de la entrada de datos.
 Users assigned to the Finances group are responsible for maintaining the data, including updating records and deleting outdated records.
 Users assigned to the General Management group are responsible for analyzing the data, including performing searches and printing analytical reports.

 The groups are then nested so that privileges are correctly distributed to the users of each group.